resand/banks-app/README.md

 - No CocoaPods
 - Code views
 - Programmatically set constraints
+- Images caching

 ## Features app
 - Splash screen with Lottie (Embedded library)
 - Banks list
 - CoreData for initial loading
+- Refresh data in CoreData with pull to refresh in TableView